|

 Is a sample school policy on the use of procurement cards available?

-How do I transfer an existing PNC Procurement Card program to the EasyProcure
+How do I transfer an existing PNC Procurement Card program to the EasyProcure program?

 Is a board policy necessary for use of procurement cards?